firezone/firezone/rust/windows-client/README.md

 ## Building

 Builds are best started from the frontend tool `pnpm`.
-This ensure typescript and css is compiled properly before bundling the application.
+This ensures typescript and css is compiled properly before bundling the application.

 See the [`package.json`](./package.json) script for more details as to what's